It was nearly midnight when my phone rang. That meant it could only be 1 person and the probability of a volatile state ensuing was lofty.

 Doug was her ex-partner of 5 years.
-The break up catapulted her like a rag doll from a derailed train and sent her into a downward spiral of suicidal thoughts.
-Just when her heart had finished licking its wounds and straightened its tiara, she met Tom.
+The break up had catapulted her like a rag doll from a derailed train and sent her into a downward spiral of suicidal thoughts.
+Just when her heart had finished licking its wounds and straightened out its tiara, she met Tom.
 Tom showed her that mature exchange between two mutually attracted adults was in fact possible, that is, until Mars apparently summoned him home 3 weeks later and he fell off the Earth’s face.

 The pattern didn’t surprise me.

 After 15 minutes she came up for air.

 “Have you ever heard that saying, history condemns us?”
 I say.

 “Yeah, I mean, I am sure I’ve heard it before, but what does that have to do with right now?